Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Flamingo

-This is an example of a flamingo that has been drawn in colored pencils.
-The colors are bright and eye-catching, which makes the flamingo stand out against the background.
-The use of color makes the image more interesting and vibrant, adding to the overall effect.
+This is an example of a flamingo that has been drawn with colored pencils.
+The bright and eye-catching colors make the flamingo stand out against the background.

 Kimberley Low-Flamingo